dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-3-scene-4.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 3, Scene 4"
 date: 2006/11/10 13:14:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 3, Scene 4
-comments: true
-published: true
-layout: post

 ---

 <em>NOTE:  I planned this scene weeks ago.
 On Sunday, as I was flying to Phoenix for a conference, I thought of a devastating ending that would allow me to motivate an event or two for the next few scenes.
 Monday night was busy for me (selling some training to a colleague) and I didn't write.</em>